Keen to be a Youth Mental Health First Aider?

 MHFA won’t teach you how to be a therapist, but you will be able to say you’re a Youth Mental Health First Aider.

 If you'd like to sign up you will need to complete 5 modules.
-Please see below 'ready to sign up' for more information.
-Once you have completed these modules you can book onto our course.
+Please see below 'ready to sign up' for more information on this.

 Video created by Mental Health First Aid England

 Our Youth MHFA course is split into four manageable chunks.
 These are:

 Suicide and psychosis

 Within each section there is clear focus on the issues faced by young people, including bullying/cyber bullying and substance misuse.
 The course also teaches the importance of promoting wellbeing and protective factors.